Pope Julius II: Election

-A veteran of the Sacred College, della Rovere had won influence for the election of Pope Pius III with the help of Florentine Ambassador to Naples, Lorenzo de' Medici.
+A veteran of the Sacred College, della Rovere had won influence for the election of Pope Pius III with the help of Florentine ruler, Lorenzo de' Medici.
 In spite of a violent temper della Rovere succeeded by dexterous diplomacy in winning the support of Cesare Borgia, whom he won over by his promise of money and continued papal backing for Borgia policies in the Romagna.
 This election was, in Ludwig von Pastor's view, certainly achieved by means of bribery with money, but also with promises.
 "Giuliano, whom the popular voice seemed to indicate as the only possible pope, was as unscrupulous as any of his colleagues in the means which he employed.
 Where promises and persuasions were unavailing, he did not hesitate to have recourse to bribery."
 Indeed, his election on 1 November 1503 took only a few hours, and the only two votes he did not receive were his own and the one of Georges d'Amboise, his most vigorous opponent and the favourite of the French monarchy.
 In the end, as in all papal elections, the vote is made unanimous after the leading candidate has achieved the required number of votes for election.